Suffolk communities: groups at risk of disadvantage

 - life expectancy appears to be reduced by 15-20 years compared to the general population

-- 60% of this excess mortality is estimated to be due to physical illness (not suicide), and is mostly from cardiovascular disease
+- 60% of this excess mortality is estimated to be due to physical illness, and is mostly from cardiovascular disease

 - increased prevalence of asthma, diabetes, chronic obstructive pulmonary disease (COPD), coronary heart disease (CHD), stroke and heart failure